Culture & Ethos

 Our Teaching Ethos

 As teachers, we believe that all lessons should embody our Vision for Learning that acts as a framework for great teaching in our context.
-This vision has been co-constructed with staff, students and parents and is comprised of the following branches:
+This vision has been informed by the Tripod model (https://www.tripoded.com/teacher-toolkit/):

 This vision informs all teacher planning, monitoring and evaluation within Wallington County Grammar School.
 We believe that, if we can ensure all lessons contain these ingredients then our students will learn exceptionally well and will achieve the very highest outcomes in their examinations and destinations.